-Pregnancy is a beautiful time in a woman’s life, it’s exhilarating, empowering, and bond-promoting.
-It is, however, also a nerve-wracking time that is filled with questions and doubts.
-Oftentimes, women don’t know what the best thing for the baby is, so they spend hours listening to friends and family members- who often say that it’s okay to “eat for two”.
+Pregnancy is a complex and beautiful journey for women who choose to experience it, but oftentimes, women may not know what they should or shouldn’t consume during pregnancy- especially if it’s their first baby.
+They may spend hours listening to advice from friends and family members- who often say that it’s okay to “eat for two.”
 This old saying is inaccurate and can lead to unhealthy weight gain in the mother, gestational diabetes, and high blood pressure.
-It is more important for a pregnant woman to eat smart rather than eat a lot- on average, pregnant women need to eat only about 300 calories more a day (that’s a greek yogurt and a whole grain english muffin).
+It is more important for a pregnant woman to eat smart, rather than to eat a lot.
+Samir Becic and his Health Fitness Revolution team celebrate pregnant women everywhere by bringing them the Top 10 Foods to Eat During Pregnancy.

 Eggs are packed with over 12 vitamins and minerals, and not to mention high quality protein!
 This is important to a development of the fetus during pregnancy.
 Eggs are also rich in choline, which promotes cell growth and fetal brain development, while also preventing neural tube defects.
 If you’re wondering whether it’s safe to consume eggs during pregnancy, worry not!
 Eggs are safe and highly beneficial to the stages of pregnancy.
 If you’re either pregnant or nursing, be sure to stick to fully cooked eggs!
 Raw or under cooked eggs can increase the presence of salmonella bacteria.

 The more colorful, the more packed with nutrients and antioxidants.
 So don’t hesitate to pack your plate with vibrant fruits and veggies for each meal.
 Antioxidants can help prevent many various birth defects, such as fetal alcohol syndrome.